-Major football leagues around the world which have also entered into professional eSports leagues are:
+Major football leagues around the world which have also entered into professional eSports leagues include:

 - eLigue 1 (France)

 There has even been a FIFA academy set up called For F1FA Sake, which is aimed at identifying the best talent and encouraging professional clubs to sign them.

 There is even an official tournament sanctioned by the Federation Internationale de Football Association – the FIFA Global Series, where the best in the business play off for spots in the FIFA eWorld Cup Grand Final.

 How to bet on FIFA eSports

 Most major online betting sites and bookmakers offer markets on eSports, with FIFA e-leagues just one of the many events you can wager on.

 Typically, because there is still so much unknown about the competitors in each competition, odds will not be framed until the weeks leading up to the event.

 As these competitions become more mature in 2019 and beyond you can expect more futures betting, earlier markets and more bets available on the various competitions.

 Some of the markets which you can expect in the future include head-to-head betting, outright winner and, looking into the crystal ball, things like tournament leading scorers, just like in major real-life football events.